Peace-Filled Productivity: A To-Do List You Can Commit To

 A To-Do List Style That Works For Me

-With a brain break, your whole nervous system can relax while you focus on the task at hand, or when you just need to fall asleep.
+When you put everything into a note that you can revisit later, you give your brain a break.
+You should not have to hold onto a ton of mental notes and expect to remember them all, all the while you’re completing other tasks.
+With a brain break, your whole nervous system can relax while you focus on a task at hand, or when you just need to fall asleep!
 Ever had a hard time falling asleep?
 Having a todo list that works for you can help you feel more peace in the present.

+Now how do we reach our goals for more peace and productivity?
 For a while, I collected notes and tasks without much follow through and that becomes overwhelming.
 We don’t want that, we want simplicity but we need structure as well.

 So the first step is to just know that no matter how much you write down, only require that you focus on 3 main tasks and 1 non negotiable task for yourself each day.